TABLE OF CONTENTS

 (b) Any such litigation should be undertaken only when it is in the best interests of the affected clients.

-STAGE OF PROCEEDINGS
+PART VI: STAGE OF PROCEEDINGS

 Upon request, counsel should be provided to persons who have not been charged or taken into custody but who are in need of legal representation arising from criminal proceedings.
 Counsel should be provided to the accused as soon as feasible and, in any event, after custody begins, at appearance before a committing magistrate, or when formal charges are filed, whichever occurs earliest.
 In capital cases, two qualified trial attorneys should be assigned to represent the defendant.
 The authorities should promptly notify the defender, the contractor for services, or the official responsible for assigning counsel whenever the person in custody requests counsel or is without counsel.